-Consider tropospheric air of constant depth Δz (\approx 11 km).
-For this situation, the conservation of potential vorticity can be written as where jet-stream wind speed M divided by radius of curvature R gives the relative vorticity, and f_c is the Coriolis parameter (which is a function of latitude).
+Consider tropospheric air of constant depth $\Delta z$ ( $\approx$ 11 km).
+For this situation, the conservation of potential vorticity can be written as where jet-stream wind speed M divided by radius of world with no instabilities. (b) Jet stream with barotropic or baroclinic instabilities, creating a meandering jet.
+Troughs are marked with a black dashed line, and ridges with a white zig-zag line.